Is Solar the cheapest form of electricity for British Farmers?

 What does this mean for farmers looking to install solar?

 In farming we all like predictability, especially when it comes to purchasing inputs.
 With solar you can forward buy a significant chunk of your next 25 years’ worth of input, at a fixed price of around a third of what you currently pay.
-It won’t go up, you have no storage costs, and if you ever decide you don’t need any of it, you get your money back (export to the grid) plus you get a subsidy on top.
+It won’t go up, you have no storage costs, and if you ever decide you don’t need any of it, you get your money back (export to the grid.)
 How many farmers would like to buy all their inputs like this?

 Ben Harrison explains “Matching the daytime generation from the panels to the electricity demand from the building is the most efficient way to use solar.
 The energy produced on site is actually used at the premises meaning that the business needs to import less energy from the grid.
 Quality solar panels are guaranteed to deliver a 25 year linear power output which means businesses can accurately predict the cost they will pay for each unit of electricity for the next 25 years.
 The lifetime of solar panels are estimated to be much longer at around 40 years.
-A 49.92kW solar PV system (192 panels) using 65% of the generation on site, can expect a projected first year income and savings of £6,700, giving a first year return on capital of 15.6% before indexation.
+A 50kW solar PV system using 70% of the generation on site, can expect a projected first year income and savings of £5,700, giving a first year return on capital of 15.2% before indexation.
 Any unused energy can be sold back to the National grid.”

 Dairy farm Gloucestershire – 100kW solar PV install by Mypower